GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/oxtrust-ui.md

 The oxAuth JSON configuration page gives easy access to the different endpoints used by Gluu Server CE.
 This page also contains the supported response, grants, and algorithms.

+#### Session Management

+The Gluu Server administrator can manage oxAuth sessions by adding the desired session time in seconds as the value for the `sessionIdUnusedLifetime` field.
+Check the [session management](../admin-guide/session.md) section of the documentation to learn more.

 ### oxTrust Import Person Configuration
 The oxTrust Import Person Configuration page contains the configuration for the file method of importing users into the Gluu Server.
 The administrator